MrWillCom/awesome/README.md

 *   [elk-zone/elk](https://github.com/elk-zone/elk) - A nimble Mastodon web client

 *   [massCodeIO/massCode](https://github.com/massCodeIO/massCode) - A free and open source code snippets manager for developers

-*   [beekeeper-studio/beekeeper-studio](https://github.com/beekeeper-studio/beekeeper-studio) - Modern and easy to use SQL client for MySQL, Postgres, SQLite, SQL Server, and more.
-Linux, MacOS, and Windows.

 *   [elrumo/icon-brew](https://github.com/elrumo/icon-brew) - A free and open source icon pack.
 With hundreds of icons and new ones being added weekly.